 Alfa Romeo 4C

 The Alfa Romeo 4C was never a super-popular car, but it was very cool and unique nonetheless.
-Unfortunately, it was discontinued in 2019 due to a combination of factors, including unenthusiastic sales numbers, according to Barnell Anderson at HotCars.
+Unfortunately, it was phased out on different timelines by market.
+In North America, the 4C Coupe was discontinued after 2018, while the 4C Spider continued through the 2020 model year, and overall production ended in 2020.
 Like the Toyota MR2, this fun, mid-engine sports car should, in theory, fit the bill for driving enthusiasts looking for something more affordable than a Porsche, but the 4C never became quite as popular as Alfa Romeo may have hoped.

-With fewer than 10,000 produced throughout its run and a smattering of negative reviews online from owners and journalists, such as Chris Chilton at CarScoops.
+Total production was low by modern standards, and the model remained niche, with plenty of criticism focused on its cabin tightness and day to day usability.
 Perhaps the car’s small stature and tight cabin made it too niche to be appreciated by the masses, and the Alfa Romeo 4C still holds the hearts of its small following.

 Mitsubishi Eclipse